-Even though I have enjoyed using chalk paint, I do not use it anymore for my projects.
+Even though I have enjoyed using chalk-type paint, I do not use it anymore for my projects.
 Why?
-The answer lies solely with my discovery of Fusion Mineral Paint.
+Because I really love working with Fusion Mineral Paint!

-To me, Fusion takes the ease of chalk paint to a whole new level.
-I also find it to produces better long term results while being more affordable.
+To me, Fusion takes the ease of chalk-type paint to a whole new level, and I find it to produce better, long term results and to be overall, more affordable.
 So I’ve switched and am now a faithful Fusion user.

-So let’s take a quick look at the categories above with regards to Fusion:
+So let’s take a quick look at the categories mentioned above with regards to Fusion: